mala-lab/out-of-distribution-detection-resources/README.md

 # Awesome Out-of-distribution detection(OOD) papers with taxonomy tag

 ## Preliminary
-This repository is a collection of representative works published at top-tier conference in the topic of out-of-distribution detection.
+This repository is a collection of representative works published at top-tier conference in the topic of out-of-distribution detection for computer vision benchmarks.
 To facilitate better paper reading, papers are listed with their code (if publicly available) along with their tags in terms of (settings, modalities, approaches, etc.).
 Below are explanation for corresponding tags that might be useful for readers.

 ## Tags for OOD papers